ItzOratotITA/hyperlister/README.md

 ## Notes

-The app language is currently only Italian (IT), so you might struggle reading the text in the app.
+Language is Italian so you might struggle reading this text

 <div style="width: 100%;">
   <img src="warning_css.svg" style="width: 100%;" alt="Click to see the source">